playfulprogramming/playfulprogramming/content/blog/object-mutation/index.md

 });
 ```

-Our theme toggle sector broke.
+Our theme toggle selector broke.
 Why?
 Well, it has to do with object mutation.

 When our original code did this:
 ```javascript